Course offered online

 This course presents an overview of the many changes at all levels, from individual to societal, driven by the aging of the population in the United States.
 An interdisciplinary synthesis is the basis for understanding normal human aging in a cultural and community context and examining the harmful effects of stereotypes and ageism.

 AGNG 604: Policy Foundations of Aging Services [3 credits]

 The course operates on two parallel tracks.
 First, it examines fundamental and theoretical underpinnings of public policy goals, the strategic construct of problem identification and definition, processes of policy initiation, development and advocacy and specifically, how to construct and implement a strategic plan to successfully advance policy initiatives.
-Secondly, significant emphasis is placed on discussions of current policy issues affecting older adults and the organizations that provide services to them.
+Secondly, and in the process, significant emphasis is placed on discussions of current policy issues affecting older adults and the organizations that provide services to them.

 AGNG 610: Leadership, Management, & Organization I [3 credits]

 This course focuses on advancing the understanding and development of individual and organizational leadership models that result in building dynamic enterprise in government, business, and in non-profits with a special focus on aging service organizations.
 AGNG 610 focuses on leadership and the “Self.”
 Measurements and tools are introduced to enable individuals to better understand their individual strengths and weaknesses around issues of leadership.

 AGNG 611: Leadership, Management, & Organization II [3 credits]

 Students will begin to explore, acquire and apply the skills needed to drive larger organizational change.
 AGNG 611 focuses on effective tools and resources necessary for developing strategy and tactics to manage change in aging service organizations.
 The course divides into three segments around leadership: organizational assessment, strategy development, and managing change.

 *This course is a HYBRID course